 Hanging, Grandmother and Children with Tulips, 1950–60

 This is a Hanging.
 It was designed by Ann-Mari Kornerup and woven by Ann-Mari Kornerup.
 It is dated 1950–60 and we acquired it in 1964.
-Its medium is medium: wool technique: plain weave with discontinuous wefts (slit tapestry) label: wool slit tapestry.
+Its medium is wool and its technique is plain weave with discontinuous wefts (slit tapestry).
 It is a part of the Textiles department.

 Tapestry weaver Ann-Mari Kornerup frequently depicted scenes of everyday life.
 Like this example, many include children.
 A dedicated advocate of tekstilsløyd (textile handcrafts) in the Danish educational system, Kornerup was deeply invested in children’s creative development.
 She served as teacher and artistic mentor in experimental needlework education in her local primary school, and contributed to graduate school curricula in needlework at the Danish School of Arts and Crafts (now the School of Design at the Royal Danish Academy of Fine Arts).
 Many of her primary school lesson plans are recorded in her lesson book, Embroidery for Children, published in Danish in 1969 and English in 1971.